DanielAmsel/GIN-NORG/README.md

 `docker exec norg_laravel php artisan db:seed`

+You can now login via the default credentials `admin@norg.de`
+`adminpass`
+*please change the credentials as soon as you can*

 It is highly recommendable to do system backups of the data you entered into your database.
 Instead of programming a complex backup solution, we rely on commonly used and well-known cron-jobs that run an export script of the database as often as you like.

 ### Database backup: